 The European Solidarity Corps is the European Union initiative which funds opportunities for young people to volunteer or work in projects in the UK or abroad that benefit communities and people around Europe.

 It offers an inspiring and empowering experience for young people who want to help, learn and develop by funding a range of opportunities across a broad range of areas, such as integration of migrants, environmental challenges, prevention of natural disasters, education and youth activities or measures to prevent radicalisation.
 The European Solidarity Corps has a proposed overall budget of €375.6 million over the period 2018-2020.

-UK organisations of all types can apply for funding to support young people on volunteering or working for projects that benefit communities and people around Europe or in the UK.
-The European Solidarity Corps has three application deadlines per year.
+The European Solidarity Corps has a volunteering strand and an occupational strand, with three funding application deadlines per year.
 In 2019, the deadlines are 7 February, 30 April and 1 October (all at 11am, UK time).

 In the UK, the initiative is implemented by the Erasmus+ National Agency, a partnership between the British Council and Ecorys UK.